 The next step is changing your buying habits going forwards and only purchasing clothing made from natural fibers, like cotton, sustainable bamboo, or hemp.
-Even natural cloth releases microfibers, so try to opt for clothing that is dyed naturally and doesn’t have chemical additives.
+Try also to opt for clothing that is dyed naturally and doesn’t have chemical additives.

 Beyond reducing the amount of microplastics that end up in the air or water, there are other steps you can take to keep your laundry room plastic-free!

-If you’re looking to purchase traditional detergent, you can reuse and refill your bottles or jars with bulk options, like our Puretergent laundry liquids, or our Meliora laundry powder and oxygen brightener.
+If you’re looking to purchase traditional detergent, you can reuse and refill your bottles or jars with bulk options, like our Root & Splendor laundry concentrate, or our Meliora laundry powder and oxygen brightener.

 There are also other plastic-free options out there besides traditional liquid or powder detergents, such as laundry soap flakes or bars (we can vouch for these ones and these ones from Marseille, but let us know in the comments if you know of a more local option!).
 Many people also swear by soap nuts, which are berries of a tree called Chinese Soapberry and contain a natural surfactant.
 You can read more about what soap nuts are, how to use them, and where to buy them here!